loganleland/llvm/docs/LangRef.rst

       on the caller's stack.
 In particular, for targets where stack grows downwards, adding this offset to the native stack pointer would get the address of the most recent dynamic alloca.
-For targets where stack grows upwards, the situation is a bit more complicated, because subtracting this value from stack pointer would get the address one past the end of the most recent dynamic alloca.
+For targets where stack grows upwards, the situation is a bit more complicated, because substracting this value from stack pointer would get the address one past the end of the most recent dynamic alloca.

       Although for most targets `llvm.get.dynamic.area.offset <int_get_dynamic_area_offset>`